 Say “no” firmly without shouting.

-Praise appropriate behavior.
+Praise appropriate attitudes and behavior.

 12. Learn How to Manage Meltdowns in Children with ASD